simen64/Simons-HID-Scripts/README.md

 # Compatibility Table

 ```
-✅ = Payload has a version for this device
+✅ = Payload works on this device with no modifications
 🚧 = No specific payload for this device, but can be pretty easily modified to work
 ❌ = Payload does not support this device
 ```